viv-codes/CSHVcluster/README.md

 To confirm that vcluster is installed properly, run `vcluster --version`

 # Usage
 Ok so this next part is really nice to have `tmux` running for, cause you're going to want to be multiplexing.
-If you're not familiar, the following commands will help you.
+If you're not familiar, the following commands are the bare minimum to do what you'll want to do here.
 More can be found [here](https://tmuxcheatsheet.com/).

 | Command | Function |
 |--- | --- |